Chemaclass/satscribe/README.md

 short summary.
 Every generated paragraph is stored so you can review it later in the **History** page.

-## 🧩 Modular Architecture

-Satscribe organizes its code into modules located under the `modules/` directory.
-Each module exposes its services via a dedicated service provider.
-The communication between modules happens exclusively via their Facade.

 ## 🧪 Testing

 Run the automated test suite with: